Mike2focus | Dreamstime.com

 Late-night meals and midnight snacks aren’t uncommon.
 Whether you get home late from work and have to eat dinner when you’re usually going to bed, watch a movie late and snack on popcorn, or feel the need to graze on food to stay awake on a late study night, there’s a temptation to eat during the nighttime hours.
 Is this harmless, or is it bad to eat at night?
 Science consistently has told us it’s an unhealthy habit.

 Why Is It Bad to Eat at Night?

 Our bodies have a circadian rhythm: a 24-hour cycle that affects everything from our energy levels and metabolism to the way our organs function.
 We are wired to be awake and to eat during the day, and to sleep at night, when it is dark.

-But if we alter our natural rhythm by working night shift, being exposed to light at night, or even eating at night, it can interfere with normal circadian function.[1,2] A host of negative changes can occur in the body particularly when we eat at night.
+But if we alter our natural rhythm by working night shift, being exposed to light at night, or eating at night (particularly junk food), it can interfere with normal circadian function.[1,2] A host of negative changes can occur in the body particularly when we eat at night.

 6 Health Effects of Eating at Night